Range Rover SUV - Reliability & safety

 Land Rover has a reputation for making high-class, stylish 4x4s, but there's no denying its poor record for reliability over the years.
 The company has often finished towards the bottom of owner satisfaction surveys, with some big bills reported on older models.

 The latest Range Rover is built in a different way and in a different factory to the previous car, while its electrical components are less complex and more reliable.
+As production of the current generation nears its end, we tried a Westminster D300 and it felt beautifully built.

 The Range Rover has also been awarded a five-star Euro NCAP safety rating, which includes one of the highest ratings ever given for pedestrian protection in the large off-roader category.